 “We were so pleased to have Dr. Alison Stevens share her knowledge of the writing and research process with our students.
 Her presentation perfectly complimented our writing curriculum focus on research skills and nonfiction writing.
 The students were captivated by her experiences and eager to begin their own research projects.”

 Jane Millard — Librarian, Morley Elementary School

 Writing Non-Fiction that’s Weird (but True!)

-This assembly-style presentation for upper elementary school and middle school (grades 3-8) is all about writing non-fiction.
-How do those books come together?
+This assembly-style presentation for upper elementary school and middle school (grades 4-8) is all about writing nonfiction.
+How do the Weird But True books come together?
 What is the research like?
 How do writers make their stories fun to read?
 And what are some of my favorites facts and stories that made it into the Weird But True books (or didn’t).

 “Alison Pearce Stevens did an amazing job!
 Her presentation was inspiring for young writers while giving great writing tips to all students.
 There was interaction throughout to keep the students engaged and intrigued with her.”